ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 * ARFoundation ([documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/index.html))
                                                                                 |

+If you have begun reading this course it is likely that you already know a little about Unity, Unity ARFoundation, and Augmented Reality.
+But just to be sure we start on the same page

 ## ARSubsystems

 ARFoundation depends on a separate package called [ARSubsystems](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@4.1/manual/index.html).
 ARSubsystems defines a platform-agnostic interface for surfacing different types of AR functionality and data.
 The AR-related subsystems are defined in this package and use the namespace UnityEngine.XR.ARSubsystems.